Raving Rabbids: Travel in Time: Gameplay

 Gameplay revolves around several minigames for up to four players (with computer AI controlling unused players) set during various segments of time.
 Some levels feature co-operative play, such as a level where two players are tethered by toilet paper.
 Ubisoft has stated this game intends to be 'waggle-free', and rather than having players shake the controller as hard as they can, the designers hoped to create mini-games with more depth.

-Each minigame is set in one of five different sections of a history museum: the Bouncearium, involving maneuvering the Rabbids through side-scrolling platformer minigames; the Shootarium, using first-person shooting style minigames; the Flyarium, allowing Rabbids to fly and compete against one another in races and scavenger hunts; the Runarium, which has two teams race or collect items; and the Hookarium, which is themed around the use of the WiiMotion Plus accessory as a fishing rod.